 Sanctions under this policy shall include, but are not limited to:

-- Written Warning - An official written notice to a student their conduct is in violation of College rules or regulations.
+- Written Warning – An official written notice to a student that their conduct is in violation of College rules or regulations.

 - Restrictions/Loss of Privileges – Restriction or loss of privileges as a student for a specified period of time, including but not limited to: attending College classes, events and/or activities; accessing College property or specifically designated areas; or participating in College organizations.